Car accidents during inclement weather

 There are certain safety precautions that everyone should take while traveling in inclement weather.
 As months of snow and ice approach us, you and your loved ones should be extra cautious.
-There are safety driving tips that all drivers should consider following while in this time of terrible weather that will reduce car accidents and help to ensure you and your family arrive to your next destination alive and well.
+There are safety driving tips that all drivers should consider following while in this time of terrible weather that will reduce car accidents and help to ensure you and your family arrive at your next destination alive and well.

 First, drivers should always be prepared with certain things to make sure to have a safe journey from place to place.
 Have proper clothing on, a flashlight, a blanket, food, and water.
 If you will be traveling a further than usual distance, extra washer fluid and oil, a windshield scraper, jumper cables, and at least a half tank of gas at all times in the winter are all great ideas.

 Check your vehicle before leaving.
 Make sure all lights, wipers, and controls are properly working.
-Also be sure to check all tires to make sure none are flat or damaged.
+Also, be sure to check all tires to make sure none are flat or damaged.

 Be a cautious, defensive driver and drive slower than usual.
 Most car accidents occur in bad weather because of people driving too fast.
 Going slower gives you more time to react.
 Also, you should put more space between yourself and the drivers around you.
 Hold your steering wheel tightly, as well.
 You never know when you could start to hydro-plane or hit a patch of ice, and holding tightly can help you maintain control of your vehicle.